UPDATED 28th September.

 Of course some titles can be Click-Sexy that don’t fall into the above categories, but generally, these are the main culprits.
 There will be some titles that fall into one, two or even all of the above categories.
 Let’s explore each Click-Sexy category a little bit.

 Peculiar/Strange/Weird blog post titles work great for that spammy click bait you see on Facebook.
-Maybe spammy is a little unfair, I just don’t find that the content delivers the goods usually.
+Maybe spammy is a little unfair, I just don’t find that the content delivers the promised goods.
 Peculiar/Strange/Weird titles are usually based on surprising facts about a certain topic.

 Check out the weird post titles below, found on OMG facts: